The Skeptics' Guide to the Universe: Production

 SGU live recording at CSICon 2017 in Las Vegas.
 From left to right: Rachael Dunlop (guest), Evan Bernstein, Jay Novella, Steven Novella, Cara Santa Maria, and Bob Novella.

-Segments include interviews, discussions of significant but largely unknown figures in science, short games and puzzles played with the audience or between the panellists, and accounts of relevant events in the news that relate to skepticism.
-Shows last about 80 minutes, although on September 23, 2011, SGU produced a 24-hour-long podcast with contributions by skeptics from around the world.
-It was referred to as SGU-24.
+Segments include interviews, discussions of significant but largely unknown figures in science ("Forgotten Superheroes of Science"), and games played with the audience or between the panelists, such as "Science or Fiction" and "Who's That Noisy?".
+The show typically closes with a "Skeptical Quote" read by a host.

+Most episodes last approximately 80 minutes.
+On September 23, 2011, the SGU produced a 24-hour live podcast titled "SGU-24" to mark the year 2012 approaching (referencing the 2012 phenomenon), featuring contributions from skeptics worldwide.

 Theme music

 The show's theme music is "Theorem" by the San Francisco rock band, Kineto.
 The theme was acquired from the Podsafe Music Network.
 Prior to the November 2, 2005 show, the initial theme song was Thomas Dolby's "She Blinded Me with Science," which the hosts selected because "it seemed to fit."